carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 # Input repeaters

 We saw previously that by default the number of time a process run is defined by the queue channel with the fewest items.
-The `each` qualifier allows you to repeat the execution of a process for each item in a list or a queue channel, every time new data is received.
+However, the `each` qualifier allows you to repeat the execution of a process for each item in a list or a queue channel, every time new data is received.
 For example if we can the previous example by using the input qualifer `each` for the letters queue channel:

 ~~~
 ch_num = Channel.of(1,2)
 ch_letters = Channel.of('a','b','c','d')

 process combine_channels {
-  echo true
   input:
   val x from ch_num
   each y from ch_letters